The Intellectual Forum at Jesus College was created in 2016. We are an interdisciplinary centre, interested in the broadest range of issues.

 As part of our global outreach, in 2021 Jesus College partnered with edX, an online learning platform, to deliver courses on a variety of topics.
-Our courses on Preventing and responding to sexual harassment and violence and Polarisation in the workplace and beyond can be taken for free by anyone in the world with an internet connection.
+Our courses on Preventing and responding to sexual harassment and violence, Digital wellbeing and productivity, and Polarisation in the workplace and beyond can be taken for free by anyone in the world with an internet connection.

 We conduct some of our own research projects, and have secured grants from numerous bodies to support this work, as well as hiring dedicated research staff to conduct this work.
 Current IF projects include work on sustainable finance and Universal Ownership, as well as topics around public health and public policy.
 We are grateful to the wide range of organisations that have funded our research activities.

 Our Data Protection page has information about how we deal with your data.